Siphiwe Mvuyane: Prominent incidents

 Bob Mabena, a popular radio personality in South Africa, was slapped in the face by Mvuyane at a music concert.
 Apparently Mabena was, at the concert, receiving attention from women at the expense of Mvuyane.
 This incident infuriated Mvuyane and got his blood to boil.
 He charged at Mabena and smacked him in the face.

-On 26 April 1992, Mvuyane shot and paralyzed Mfanafuthi Khumalo.
+On 26 April 1992, Mvuyane shot and paralysed Mfanafuthi Khumalo.
 It would appear that the killings gradually affected Mvuyane psychologically as he increasingly resorted to torture and irrational behaviour in resolving criminal cases he was investigating.
 As regards one of the cases Mvuyane was investigating, the victim (Khumalo) had this to say:

 In another incident, Mvuyane opened fire on mourners at the funeral of Sifiso Zame on 2 October 1991.
 This was a random shooting and many people were injured as a result thereof and it remains unknown if any persons died from the shooting.
 Zame had been killed by the apartheid security police the previous week.

 Mvuyane himself survived a bomb attack when he visited one of his many girlfriends at Mable Palmer residence at the then University of Natal in Durban.
 The undercover MK operatives had placed a limpet mine underneath his car.
 Somehow, Mvuyane survived the explosion.
 He had multiple lives like a cat.
 The undercover MK operatives began to use explosives against Mvuyane because they had failed dismally to kill him using conventional firearms (e.g. handguns and rifles).
 The communities were also of the view that Mvuyane must have received advanced military training from apartheid security forces, and was unfairly using the skills gained from that training in a civilian environment.